wangkai0510/learngit/readme.txt

 Git is not  a version control system.
-Git is not free software.
+Git is not free software under the GPL.